marcusholl/XcodeProjectJavaAPI/README.md

 ##Known limitations

 In order to use this library, you have to convert the Xcode project file to XML (see ```convert``` method in [JAXBPlistParser.java](https://github.com/sap-production/XcodeProjectJavaAPI/blob/master/src/main/java/com/sap/prd/mobile/ios/mios/xcodeprojreader/jaxb/JAXBPlistParser.java).
-This step can only be done on MAC OS X. The project file cannot be converted back!
+This step can only be done on Mac OS X. The project file cannot be converted back!

 The remainder of the API uses standard Java features.